wkhere/stackless/Doc/library/mailbox.rst

 Most of the older mailbox classes have names that differ from the current mailbox class names, except for :class:`Maildir`.
-For this reason, the new :class:`Maildir` class defines a :meth:`next` method and its constructor differs slightly from those of the other new mailbox classes.
+For this reason, the new :class:`Maildir` class defines a :meth:`!next` method and its constructor differs slightly from those of the other new mailbox classes.

 The older mailbox classes whose names are not the same as their newer